Bed Bug Supply Review - see what our experts have to say about this product

 NightWatch is an innovative product for pest control operators used to detect bed bug infestations at the earliest stages.
 BioSensory developed the NightWatch Bedbug Monitor based on knowledge of a bedbug's physiology and an understanding of how the pest seeks a blood meal.

-Because bedbugs bite once every 3 to 4 days, a new infestation of just a few bed bugs often goes unnoticed.
+Because bed bugs normally bite once every 3 to 4 days, a new infestation of just a few bed bugs often goes unnoticed.
+It's important to run the machine for at least 14 days to ensure the room has been monitored properly.
 Bed bugs are often undetectable by the person being bitten and by the most expert professionals in the field.
 At first, the person thinks the bite is a pimple and then a rash.
 By the time a skin reaction is recognized as an insect bite, the infestation has grown to hundreds of bedbugs and eggs and is expensive to eliminate.

 The NightWatch active monitor can detect a bed bug infestation even in its earliest stages, allowing for a faster treatment response.
 This saves time and money that would otherwise be spent inspecting for bed bugs before starting treatment.